IntownNFT/TraddooMain/src/components/FAQ/FAQs_Traddoo.md

 > Our support team is available 24/7.
 Simply contact our team via email
 > at support@traddoo.com, via Live Chat, or fill out the contact form.
 >
-> {thisisquestion}What are the restricted countries?
+> {thisisquestion}What are the restricted countriesAA?
 >
-> Unfortunately, we are unable to offer our services to the following
+> Unfortunately, we are unable to offer our services to the following countries: Afghanistan, Botswana, Burma (Myanmar), Democratic Republic of Congo, Crimea, Cuba, Ethiopia, Iran, Iraq, Japan, Lebanon, Libya, Kenya, North Korea, Pakistan, Republic of the Congo, Russian Federation, Somalia, Sri Lanka, Sudan, Syria, Trinidad and Tobago, Tunisia, Vietnam, Yemen, or Zimbabwe
-> countries:
->
-> Afghanistan, Botswana, Burma (Myanmar), Democratic Republic of Congo,
-> Crimea, Cuba, Ethiopia, Iran, Iraq, Japan, Lebanon, Libya, Kenya,
-> North Korea, Pakistan, Republic of the Congo, Russian Federation,
-> Somalia, Sri Lanka, Sudan, Syria, Trinidad and Tobago, Tunisia,
-> Vietnam, Yemen, or Zimbabwe
->

 > {thisisquestion}How Do I Get Started?
 >
 > Becoming a Traddoo Trader is as easy as ABC.
 Before you get started